Physiotherapy & Exercise

 You should bring casual, comfortable clothes, such as tracksuits and a comfortable supportive pair of shoes.

-Please discuss with your surgeon, Mr Malham, whether this will be by car or ambulance.
+Please discuss with your surgeon, Prof. Malham, whether this will be by car or ambulance.

 - Avoid twisting and bending.
 Maintain a good posture